A yearly study tour to a Reggio Emilia-inspired location.

-An in-depth field experience based at Opal School of the Portland Children’s Museum in Portland, Oregon, will be the foundation of this week-long intensive study tour.
-Our focus will be in mathematics, literacy and students’ social and emotional growth.
-The topics for our investigation include: What skills and knowledge are essential for 21st century students and teachers?
+This year's February study tour, Creativity, Imagination, and Learning: A Field Study in Early Childhood and Elementary Education, was an in-depth field experience based at Opal School of the Portland Children’s Museum in Portland, Oregon.
+The focus was in mathematics, literacy and students’ social and emotional growth.
+The topics for our investigation included: What skills and knowledge are essential for 21st century students and teachers?
 What elements, organization, curricula, environments and teaching styles produce creative, meaningful and highly successful teaching and learning.

 From April 14 - 20, 2013, the Lesley University Delegation joined participants from many different countries as part of the April